TyKang0514/WorkNotes/loanDefault/report/report.md

 **Smaller loans may indicate lower risks, and larger loans may reflect more stable borrowers.
 Mid-range loans likely represent higher-risk borrowers, emphasizing the importance of identifying specific credit amount ranges associated with higher default risks.**

 ### 4.2.
 Income
-Characteristc that stands out in the column is that it has extreme outliers and most of the data is concentrated in a certain range
+One thing that is immediately noticeable is the presence of extreme outliers, while most of the data is highly concentrated within a specific range."